 15 Sinus Pressure Points for Instant Relief (With Illustrated Guide)

-How Pressure Points Relieve Sinus Pressure
+How Do Pressure Points Relieve Sinus Pressure?

 Acupressure is based on the principles of Traditional Chinese Medicine (TCM).
 From a Western perspective, pressing these points may increase blood circulation, stimulate nerve pathways, release tension in facial muscles, and encourage lymphatic drainage.
 For additional strategies beyond acupressure, see our comprehensive sinus pressure relief guide.